Shrinks99/recipes/content/dessert/brother-rick's-orange-cranberry-bread.md

 7. Spread batter evenly into pans.
 8. Bake for 60m if pans are large (check at 50m), 45m for smaller pans.
 9. It is done when a cake tester ot toothpick comes out clean.
-10. Let cool for 5 min, then transfer to a wire rack, to cool completely.
+10. Let cool for 5 min, then transfer to a wire rack to cool completely.

 ### Comments